benthie/wearables-praktikum/README.md

 <br>Figure 4: populated PCB for VCNL4020.
 </p>

-A ribbon cable was attached to the pads, so that the PCB for the VCNL can be connected to the RFDuino PCB, which will be described in the following chapter.
+A ribbon cable was attached to the pads, so that the PCB for the VCNL can be connected to the RFduino PCB, which will be described in the following chapter.

-##RFDuino
+##RFduino

 The microcontroller used in our project is an RFduino (http://www.rfduino.com/) which features a bluetooth low energy (BLE) compatible radio transceiver.
 It can be programmed using the Arduino IDE.